Toterich/site/content/blog/lazy_malloc/index.md

 * On Linux and Windows, allocating heap memory with `malloc()` adds the requested memory range to the process' page table, not necessarily backing it by physical memory yet
 * Physical memory is only paged in on first access
 * An OOM condition can occur on memory access even if the allocation succeeded
-* In performance-critical applications, lazy ...
+* In performance-critical applications, pagefaults can add a significant overhead to the hot path
 * Eager mapping can be forced either by OS-specific syscalls or simply initializing the allocated memory to a sentinel value

 ## Introduction

-In this post, I will present a brief overview over how `malloc()` and friends allocate memory and how this relates to the physical RAM of the host machine, followed by an assessment of potential issues for the application programmer when relying on platform defaults, and what to do about them.

-## Primer on virtual memory
+When an application requests some amount of memory from the Operating System (e.g. by calling `malloc()` in a C-program), it receives a pointer to some address, with the understanding that on that address lies a continuous range of memory of the requested size for the current process to do with as it pleases.
+Internals of how the OS, in conjunction with primary (RAM) and secondary (disk) storage, handles the memory allocation, are abstracted away and usually not of interest for the application programmer.

+In some situations however, this abstraction starts to leak and it pays to dive a bit deeper into how the system actually manages memory.
+The first important part to consider is that the address range a process received via `malloc()` does not denote an actual region of memory anywhere on a physical device.
+Instead, it points to *Virtual Memory*, an abstraction that is local to each process.
+The OS takes care of backing this abstract virtual memory of a process by an actual storage device.
+However, it doesn't necessarily do so immediately, but in many cases only when the allocated memory is actually used by the process.
+When a process accesses some of its virtual memory that is not yet backed by physical memory, a *page fault* occurs which triggers the OS to clear some space on primary storage for the process to use.

+While this process is usually opaque to the user process, some issues can arise from it in certain applications.

 ## Potential issues with lazy allocation

 In general, there are good reasons why both Linux and Windows don't immediately back any allocated virtual address space by physical pages in RAM, but default to lazy, "on-demand" paging instead.
 For instance, it allows the operating system to allocate more memory than is physically available in the system.
 As memory pages that are not currently needed are written out to secondary storage, the limit here is the size of your swap file.
+It also helps avoiding fragmentation the virtual address space; a range of memory can be contiguous in the view of a process, even though it is backed by multiple physical pages all over the system's RAM.

 Nevertheless, there are applications where one might prefer all allocated memory to be backed by physical RAM immediately, for the following reasons.